kabirbaidhya/learn-python-django-web/units/python/6/exception-handling.md

 ```
 Firstly the statements inside the `try` block is are executed one by one.
 If any of the statement causes any exceptions the rest of the code in the block is skipped.

-If it will check if the exception that is caused is there in the `except` clause or not.
+It will check if the exception which is raised is there in the `except` clause or not.
 If yes, then that particular except block is executed.

 In case the exception raised is not in the `except` clause it will propagate to the higher level.
 If that particular exception has no handler even after reaching the highest level then the program terminates with that exception with it's message shown.